Interval Rearrangement Ensembles: Definition of an IRE

-Our generalization simply removes the latter restriction: we consider any permutation $\sigma$ on $\bar\A$ as an IRE \emph{scheme}, where `IRE' stands for `interval rearrangement ensemble' that is the new object we are presenting in this paper.
+Now we eliminate the latter restriction and consider any permutation $\sigma$ of the set $\bar\A$ as a \emph{IRE scheme}, where ``IRE'' stands for interval rearrangement ensemble, the new mathematical object that we introduce.